 Do my listings get a benefit in Best Match if I offer free shipping, returns, or am a Top-rated seller?

 The level of services each listing offers to buyers, and the past performance history of sellers, including seller standing and bad buyer experience rates are considered in ranking.
 However, no single factor will boost a listing to the top of search results.
-Making your listing complete, pricing competitively, and offering great service to buyers gives your listing the best chance for visibility.
+Make your listing complete, price competitively, and offer great service to buyers to give your listing the best chance for visibility.
+In general, the lower your defect rate, the better your position in Best Match search results.

 Why does Best Match change all the time?

-eBay regularly gives Best Match a tune-up to make sure we're doing the best we can to meet our objective of highlighting relevant items that follow best practices and offer great value and service to buyers.
+We regularly give Best Match a tune-up to make sure we're doing the best we can to meet our objective of highlighting relevant items that follow best practices and offer great value and service to buyers.

 Have a question?
 We can help.